exemplarysoftware/thecut-forms/README.rst

 * Automatically add appropriate HTML5 ``type``, ``required`` and ``maxlength`` attributes to form fields.
 * Automatically add ``date``, ``time``, and ``datetime`` CSS classes to appropriate form fields.
 * Easily add custom ``placeholders`` to form fields by editing a ``dict``.
+* Easily render forms in your templates in a well-designed standardised way that makes front-end development easier.

 Documentation
 -------------